benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 - Configure Shopify for use as a headless CMS.
 - Deploy your headless storefront on Vercel.
 - Configure environment variables in Vercel.

+## Implement Shopping Cart

+- Shopping Cart component is rendered at the very beginning inside `<Suspense>` within `navbar`.
+- Shopping Cart will read cookie and retrieve items.
+- `<CartModal>` is the main component to implement Shopping Cart.
+- The effect of drawing in and out is using `<Transition>` and `<Dialog>` which come from third lib "headlessui".

+### FAQ
+- Where do it store items information in Cart?
+It looks like in Cookie
+- What items information store in Cookie?
+- How to interact with Shopify?
+- What code style like when coding in Next.js?
+  - How do folders, files distribute?
+  - How to make Components?

+## Add Login function

 ## References